Benjamin Disraeli: Political

-What began in the 1830s as scattered anti-Semitic remarks aimed at him [Disraeli] by the crowds in his early electioneering became in the 1870s a kind of national scrutiny of his Jewishness — a scrutiny that erupted into a kind of anti-Semitic attack led by some of the most prominent intellectuals and politicians of the time and anchored in the charge that Disraeli was a crypto-Jew.

 Popular culture

 Disraeli, the first person caricatured in the London magazine Vanity Fair, 30 January 1869.
 Caricatures led to a rapid increase in demand for the magazine.

 In 1929, actor George Arliss won the Oscar for personifying Disraeli's "paternalistic, kindly, homely statesmanship".

 Historian Michael Diamond asserts that for British music hall patrons in the 1880s and 1890s, "xenophobia and pride in empire" were reflected in the halls' most popular political heroes: all were Conservatives and Disraeli stood out above all, even decades after his death, while Gladstone was used as a villain.
 Film historian Roy Armes has argued that historical films helped maintain the political status quo in Britain in the 1920s and 1930s by imposing an establishment viewpoint that emphasized the greatness of monarchy, empire, and tradition.
 The films created "a facsimile world where existing values were invariably validated by events in the film and where all discord could be turned into harmony by an acceptance of the status quo".

 Steven Fielding has argued that Disraeli was an especially popular film hero: "historical dramas favoured Disraeli over Gladstone and, more substantively, promulgated an essentially deferential view of democratic leadership."
 Stage and screen actor George Arliss was known for his portrayals of Disraeli, winning the Academy Award for Best Actor for 1929's Disraeli.
 Fielding says Arliss "personified the kind of paternalistic, kindly, homely statesmanship that appealed to a significant proportion of the cinema audience ...
 Even workers attending Labour party meetings deferred to leaders with an elevated social background who showed they cared."

-John Gielgud portrayed Disraeli in 1941, in Thorold Dickinson's morale-boosting film The Prime Minister, which followed the politician from the age of 30 to that of 70.

-Alec Guinness portrayed him in The Mudlark (1950).

-Ian McShane starred in the four-part 1978 ATV miniseries Disraeli: Portrait of a Romantic, written by David Butler.
-Presented in the U.S. on PBS's Masterpiece Theatre in 1980, it was nominated for the Emmy Award for Outstanding Limited Series.

-Richard Pasco played Disraeli in the ITV series Number 10 in 1983.

-In the 1997 film Mrs Brown, Disraeli was played by Antony Sher.